adambard/learnxinyminutes-docs/matlab.html.markdown

 transpose(A) % Transpose the matrix, which is the same as:
-A.' % Concise version of transpose (without taking complex conjugate) ctranspose(A) % Hermitian transpose the matrix
+A.' % Concise version of transpose (without taking complex conjugate) ctranspose(A) % Hermitian transpose the matrix, which is the same as:
+A'  % Concise version of complex transpose
-% (the transpose, followed by taking complex conjugate of each element) A' % Concise version of complex transpose
+    % (the transpose, followed by taking complex conjugate of each element)